 Supply and demand

 Breastfeeding works on a supply and demand system.
-The more your baby drinks, the more milk there will be.
+The more your baby drinks, the more milk you will produce.
 Unless your baby is very sleepy or ill and not feeding enough, you can trust your baby to know what they need.

 Your baby will let you know when they are getting hungry, and also when they are full.
-You should watch your baby, not the clock.
+Watch your baby, not the clock.
 Look for those early signs that it's time to attach your baby to the breast.

 Signs that your baby is full

-After a good feed (20 to 40 minutes active breastfeeding), your baby will usually either:
+After a good feed (20 to 40 minutes of active breastfeeding), your baby will usually either:

 - detach themselves from your breast